VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

   </span>
 </div>

+### Avoiding Processing Events Multiple Times

+In V1, in certain scenarios it was possible for the system to process an event multiple times if an error occurred while the event was being processed.
+To avoid this scenario, the team modified the architecture so that every event handler has its own subscription to a Windows Azure topic.
+Figure 1 shows the two different models.

+![Figure 1][fig1]

+**Using one subscription per event handler**

+In the V1, the following behavior _could_ occur:

+1. The **EventProcessor**  instance receives an **OrderPlaced** event from the **all** subscription in the service bus.
+2. The **EventProcessor** instance has two registered handlers, the **RegistrationProcessRouter** and **OrderViewModelGenerator** handler classes, so it invokes the **Handle** method on each of them.
+3. The **Handle** method in the **OrderViewModelGenerator** class completes successfully.
+4. The **Handle** method in the **RegistrationProcessRouter** class throws an exception.
+5. The **EventProcessor** instances catches the exception and abandons the event message.
+The message is automatically put back into the subscription.
+6. The **EventProcessor** instance receives the **OrderPlaced** event from the **all** subscription for a second time.
+7. It invokes the two Handle methods, causing the **RegistrationProcessRouter** class to retry the message, and the **OrderViewModelGenerator** class to process the message for a second time.
+8. Every time the **RegistrationProcessRouter** class throws an exception, the **OrderViewModelGenerator** class processes the event.

+In the V2 model, if a handler class throws an exception, the **EventProcessor** instance puts the event message back on the subscription associated with that handler class.
+The retry logic now only causes the **EventProcessor** instance to retry the handler that raised the exception, so no other handlers re-processe the message.

 ## Persisting Integration Events

 One of the concerns raised with the V1 release was about the way that